kashishrohira/GymBros/README.md

 - You can locate my visual component at the start of the application when you click "Load from file"
 - You can save the state of my application by clicking on exit from the login page and then selecting yes when prompted to save to file.
 - You can reload the state of my application by clicking "Load from file" when starting the app again and logging into your account

+## Phase 4: Task 3
+If I had more time, this is how I would refactor my project:
+- I would make it so that when the user navigates between pages, instead of repainting the whole frame, I could just modify certain elements on the screen
+- I would combine the AddWorkoutPage and WorkoutLog page so that the user can view the existing workout log while adding a new exercise
+- I would create an abstract class that has the 'Back to Home' button and make all the appropriate classes extend this class in order to avoid code duplication when creating the button for every page.